MicrosoftDocs/sdk-api/sdk-api-src/content/wincred/nf-wincred-credunpackauthenticationbuffera.md

 A pointer to a <b>DWORD</b> value that specifies the size, in characters, of the <i>pszPassword</i> buffer.
 On output, if the buffer is not of sufficient size, specifies the required size, in characters, of the  <i>pszPassword</i> buffer.
 The size includes the terminating null character.

 This string can be a marshaled credential.
 See Remarks.

+#### - pcchMaxUserName [in, out]

+A pointer to a <b>DWORD</b> value that specifies the size, in characters, of the <i>pszUserName</i> buffer.
+On output, if the buffer is not of sufficient size, specifies the required size, in characters, of the  <i>pszUserName</i> buffer.
+The size includes terminating null character.

 ## -returns